zepheira/bibframe/model/bfmarc.md

 ## citationSource
 * label: citation source
-* desciption: Source of citation.
+* description: Source of citation.
 * value: Literal
 * remark: Equivalent to name of source, subfield a of MARC field 510 citation/references note.
 * refines: